rdf-elixir/rdf-ex/README.md

 vocabulary is required and expects a valid IRI ending with either a `"/"` or a `"#"`.
 Terms will be checked for invalid characters at compile-time and will raise a compiler error.
 This handling of invalid characters can be modified with the `invalid_characters` options, which is set to `:fail` by default.
 By setting it to `:warn` only warnings will be raised or it can be turned off completely with `:ignore`.

-A vocabulary namespace with extracted terms can be by defined either providing RDF data directly with the `data` option or from serialized RDF data file in the `priv/vocabs` directory:
+A vocabulary namespace with extracted terms can be defined either by providing RDF data directly with the `data` option or files with serialized RDF data in the `priv/vocabs` directory using the `file` option:

 ```elixir
 defmodule YourApp.NS do